Photography terms starting with R

 Reference White: Reference white is a standard color value used as a reference point for color calibration and accurate color reproduction in photography.
 It is typically represented by a neutral shade of white.

 Rectilinear Lens: A rectilinear lens is a type of lens that corrects geometric distortion, ensuring straight lines in the scene appear straight in the image.
-It is commonly used in architectural and landscape photography.
+It is commonly used in architectural.

 Rear-Focus Button: A rear-focus button is a customizable button found on some cameras that allows the photographer to separate the focusing function from the shutter button.
 It provides greater control over focus and is useful for recomposing without refocusing.